-She has visited South Africa, Ethiopia, China, Mongolia, Tanzania and Argentina.
+She has visited South Africa, Ethiopia, China, Mongolia, Tanzania, Argentina and Thailand.

-Rebecca first joined Projects Abroad as a teaching volunteer in India back in 2009.
-Since then she has visited Asia twice and has graduated from the University of Liverpool with a degree in Geography and History.
-Rebecca is now part of the Recruitment team and speaks to potential volunteers about our projects.
-She also manages our team of Ambassadors who attend events around the UK.
+Rebecca first joined Projects Abroad as a Teaching volunteer in India back in 2009.
+Since then she graduated from the University of Liverpool with a degree in geography and history and has worked overseas as a volunteer coordinator.
+Rebecca now manages our alumni network.

-Rebecca has visited India, Nepal, Cambodia and Morocco.
+Rebecca has visited India, Nepal, Cambodia, Ethiopia, Morocco, Peru and Tanzania.

 Bridget joined the Projects Abroad UK marketing team in November 2015, after having spent six years in different education based positions such as a kindergarten assistant and language teacher and two years working as an office administrator.
 She now speaks to potential volunteers about our worthwhile projects and interesting destinations.
 Bridget enjoys entertaining friends and family, as well exploring her home in Cape Town, South Africa.

 Sarah is part of the recruitment team and speaks to potential volunteers about our projects.
 Sarah has a background in marine conservation and is a keen SCUBA diver; she completed her PADI Divemaster training in 2014 and has assisted on marine conservation projects in a number of places.